nens/threedi-docs/source/h_schema_300.rst

 This migration guide describes the changes from database schema version 219 to database schema 300.

+For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`_

 .. note::

 	This migration guide is a work in progress.
 It will be updated and extended during development.